 Double Down: When you have a good hand and feel confident about it, you can double your bet, and receive only one additional card.
-When you double down, you won’t be able to take any further action until the dealer reveals your hand.
+Note that when you double down, you won’t be able to take any further action until the dealer reveals your hand.

 Split: When your two cards are the same, you can choose to split them into two separate hands, which gives you a better chance of winning.

 Surrender: Option that allows you to give up (or ‘surrender’) your hand and forfeit half of the original wager after the dealer checks for a blackjack.
 When you choose this option, the hand is over.
 There is also the option of ‘early surrender’ although seldom found in today’s casinos.
 Early surrender allows you to forfeit your hand even before the dealer checks to see if they have blackjack.

 Remember to carefully assess the game, including the dealer’s card, before choosing which course of action to take.

 Regardless of the suit, in blackjack, all face cards have a value equivalent to 10.
 All other cards of less value give you the points corresponding to their own number.
 The ace is a special card, that can either be valued as 1 or 11.

 What Are the Odds of Winning in Blackjack?

 Blackjack is one of the casino games that offers you the best chances of winning.

 As previously mentioned, the goal of blackjack is very simple: you must try to make the total number of points on your cards to be 21.
 Alternatively, if this number is lower than 21, it should at least be higher than the dealer’s points.